kvarak/dnd/docs/_Classes/paladin.md

 </div>

 ### Darker Paladins
-The paladins in this group often do not not notice when they have crossed the line, when they come to a point that common folk are more afraid of them, than the evil they are fighting.
-In their minds, they are still doing the right thing.
+The paladins in this group often do not not notice when they have crossed the line, when they come to a point that common folk are more afraid of them than the evil they are fighting.
+In their minds they are still doing the right thing.

 <div class="columns">